CULTURE INCORPORATED

 - grounded, practical and human

-And yes, I believe you can do hard things without making work miserable.
+And yes, we believe you can do hard things without making work miserable.

 That means paying close attention to: